DOdrums/PortfolioProjectOne/README.md

 ![image of audio track](assets/images/feature-audio.png)

-At the end of the page multiple lists are introduced to sum up some simple best practices for playing big band music.
-These lists give the user a clear overview of what is important to know about big band drumming and is a good place to return to a second time, when refreshing their knowledge about the topic:
+At the end of the page multiple, lists are introduced to sum up some simple best practices for playing big band music.
+These lists give the user a clear overview of what is important to remember about big band drumming and is a good place to return to a second time, when refreshing their knowledge about the topic:

 ![image of lists](assets/images/feature-list.jpg)